ChickenParts/qemu-ia64/docs/ia64-firmware-todo.md

 - Firmware now reaches DXE IPL but asserts in `DxeLoad.c` line 790 with a negative Status value; need to identify the failing service or missing HOB entry (see serial log output).
+- Firmware also hits an ASSERT in `AfterMemMP.c` line 161 and spins in a dead-loop around `pc=0xffe737a0` (RAM); hang_abort shows the file pointer in r33 and line in r34, but the failing Status source still needs to be traced.
 - SAL systab injection can still be too late or collide with firmware memory: we write a synthetic SST_ into fixed low RAM and inject an EFI config entry without reserving/allocating space from firmware (`target/ia64/helper.c:1849`,